Northeast community of Redstone combines ample green space with an assortment of housing options

 “When we initially started developing the vision for the land in 2008, it was on the cusp of the City reworking its land-use bylaws, so we really wanted to see where we could go with it,” said Garett Wohlberg, director of planning and communications at Qualico.

-At the time, everything north of Saddle Ridge was farmer’s fields and long prairie grasses blowing in
+At the time, everything north of Saddle Ridge was farmer’s fields and long prairie grasses blowing in the wind.

 The vision for Redstone entailed a master-plan with some never-before-seen housing types and recreation spaces – new concepts to the Calgary marketplace.